nde1/twilio-skeleton/README.md

     php composer.phar create-project freekrai/twilio-skeleton [my-app-name]

 Replace <code>[my-app-name]</code> with the desired directory name for your new application.
 You'll want to point your virtual host document root to your new application's directory.

-Edit config.ini with your configuration settings, and that's it!
-Now go build something cool.

-## Built-in server

-With PHP 5.4 and up, we have a built-in web server, this is handy for local development.

-You can run your new app locally using the following command in the terminal:

-	php -S localhost:8888 server.php

-This will route all processes through the server.php file, which whill then treat this the same as if it was on a web server.
-This lets you handle local development nicely.

-## Structure

-The Twilio Skeleton Application comes complete with a few pieces already in place.

-1. SQLite database located in content/data/data.sqlite, this database holds user information as well as a call log.
-It also has a post table for doing whatever else you may want it to do.

-2. Views, all output is handled by the views folder located in content/views/ the filenames correspond to actions used by the system.

-3. User system, you can quickly set up a user system with the /signup, /login and /dashboard actions that are already set up.
-Once logged in, you will also see a user dashboard and the ability to manage other users.

-4. Twimlets, we've cloned the Twilio Twimlet library to work here, so you can use them to quickly build out your Twilio applications.

-5. Basic call handling, as a demo, we've included the ability to accept an incoming call and store it in the call log.
-This can be quickly built on to handle whatever else you want your app to do.